 - How was the quality?

 Stress to your students that you will use their feedback to make the course even better.
-As your beta testers, they have lifetime access so they will be able to enjoy the improved course content that will come from their feedback.
+And remind them that as your beta testers, they have lifetime access so they will be able to enjoy the improved course content that will come from their feedback.

 While collecting feedback from your first round of students, consider collecting testimonials, too.
-Now that you’ve had students complete your course, you can get rid of the more general testimonials in exchange for custom ones that speak directly about your course.
+Now that you’ve had students complete your course, you can get rid of the more general testimonials in exchange for custom ones that speak directly to your course—and you.

-Testimonials are powerful because they prove to prospective customers that you are legit and you have delivered on your promise.
+Testimonials are powerful because they prove to prospective customers that you are a true authority and you have delivered on your promise.

 Have you presold a course in the past?
 What kind of feedback did you receive from your audience?
 How did you harness that feedback to improve your course?